StreamFinance-Protocol/klyra-docs/docs/finance/liquidations.md

 `Weighted Size=Sum( abs(position_size_i) * danger_index_i )`

-Here, i refers to each perpetual contract the account holds, and the Danger Index is a market-specific parameter representing the relative risk of that contract.
+Here, `i` refers to each perpetual contract the account holds, and the `danger_index` is a market-specific parameter representing the relative risk of that contract.
 Accounts are sorted by this metric, ensuring that those at the highest risk are prioritized for liquidation.

 ### Liquidation Process
 Once an account is selected for liquidation, the system identifies the specific position (perpetual contract) that, when liquidated, maximally improves the account’s health.
 If liquidating a single position doesn’t restore the account above the maintenance margin, the account is re-evaluated and re-inserted into the liquidation queue with an updated priority for further processing.